RBingham99/tech242-AWS-linux/week4/day3/webhooks/README.md

 ## Webhooks
-A webhook is when 1 service notifys anouther of a change.
+A webhook is when 1 service notifys another of a change.

 # Setting up a webhook from github to jenkins
 1) On the configre screen of your jenkins job set the "Branch Specifier" to "*/dev", then scroll down to "Build triggers" and tick "GitHub hook trigger for GITScm polling"